HuanHu2019/Non-overshooting-controller/README.md

 5. *agent.py*.
 It's classes of agents for PPO.

 6. *aeropy_fix.py*.
-It's functions for aerodynamics and kinectics of the wing-in-ground craft during training.
+It's functions for aerodynamics and kinectics of the wing-in-ground craft (WIG) during training.

 * **Prerequisites for running codes:**  In order to run the code at each sub-sub directory, the file 'datacollection.npy' should be downloaded and then placed in the root directory, meaning that it is placed with 'Case1_Scheme_1_twoitems', etc. Since the website of Github limits the size of files, the necessary file and main results are placed in the same directory and they are upload in onedrive.
-The link is https://maildluteducn-my.sharepoint.com/:f:/g/personal/huhuan2019_mail_dlut_edu_cn/EnfjpZlH5URIteBXVf55bIUBFbkowtktd30EE767rn5naA?e=R5faeH
+The link is https://maildluteducn-my.sharepoint.com/:f:/g/personal/huhuan2019_mail_dlut_edu_cn/EnfjpZlH5URIteBXVf55bIUBFbkowtktd30EE767rn5naA?e=R5faeH.
+The file 'datacollection.npy' is used for the calculation of aerodynamics for the WIG.

 * **Main results after running codes:** At the each sub-sub directory of 'Results' (in the onedrive or be downloaded), there are eight files which are the outputs after the training, which are as following: